Sauna

 - Kunutsor SK, Khan H, Zaccardi F, Laukkanen T, Willeit P, Laukkanen JA.
 Sauna bathing reduces the risk of stroke in Finnish men and women.
 Neurology 2018.[36]

 - Kunutsor SK, Laukkanen T, Laukkanen JA.
-Sauna bathing reduces the risk of respiratory diseases.
-Eur J Epidemiol 2017.[16]
+Frequent sauna bathing may reduce the risk of pneumonia in middle-aged men: the KIHD prospective cohort study.
+Respiratory Medicine 2017.[37]

 - Hannuksela ML, Ellahham S. Benefits and risks of sauna bathing.
 Am J Med 2001.[38]